dgudim2/obsidian_vault/uni/Cryptography/essay.md

 - **Determinism**: Identical inputs always yield the same hash output.
 This property is crucial for data integrity checks.
 - **Efficiency**: Hash computation should be fast and require minimal computational resources.
 This is essential for practical applications.
-- **Pre-image Resistance (One-wayness)**: Given a hash value 'h', it should be computationally infeasible to find an input 'x' such that H(x) = h.
+- **Pre-image Resistance (One-wayness)**: Given a hash value $h$, it should be computationally infeasible to find an input $x$ such that $H(x) = h$.
 This prevents attackers from recovering the original input from its hash.
-- **Second Pre-image Resistance (Weak Collision Resistance)**: Given an input 'x', it should be computationally infeasible to find a different input 'x'' such that H(x) = H(x').
-This prevents attackers from substituting one input with another that produces the same hash.
+- **Second Pre-image Resistance (Weak Collision Resistance)**: Given an input $x$, it should be computationally infeasible to find a different input $x'$ such that $H(x) = H(x')$.
+This prevents attackers from substituting one input with another that produces the same hash (For example if file is verified with a hash).
+We don't care if 2 inputs produce the same hash on accident though.
-- **Collision Resistance (Strong Collision Resistance)**: It should be computationally infeasible to find any two distinct inputs 'x' and 'x'' such that H(x) 1 = H(x').
+- **Collision Resistance (Strong Collision Resistance)**: It should be computationally infeasible to find any two distinct inputs $x$ and $x'$ such that $H(x) = H(x')$.
 This is the most crucial property for many security applications, as it ensures the uniqueness of hash values.
+In this case, NO 2 values should produce the same hash in any circumstance

 ### 2.2 Hash Collisions: Definition and Causes